Flow: 75.5 cfs River Graph

 Baby Gonga tan, rainbow, and black | Big Gulp Sculpin black size 4 | Mini Loop Sculpin natural | Slump Buster black or natural size 4-6 | Pop's Bugger pearl/grizzly size 8 | Ishiwata's Articulated Snitch olive size 6 | Crystal Bugger white size 12 | Leeches in wine or black

-Flows have gone down slightly to 320 cfs.
-This is still a very high flow for wading and its to low for floating.
-In the deeper pieces of water, immitations of golden stonely nymphs, caddis larva, and leeches could work well as attractor flies.
-However, smaller Baetis, midge, and PMD imitations will be productive as your second or third fly.
-Also keep an eye out for risers, dry fly fishing can be good here when its on.
+Flows are 75 cfs and are likely to stay lower throughout the spring with how low Green Mountain Reservoir is.
+This is a low flow for wading and we have been seeing crowds here.
+In the deeper pieces of water, immitations of caddis, golden stonefly nymphs and leeches could work well as attractor flies.
+However, smaller Baetis and midge imitations will be productive as your second or third fly.
+Also keep an eye out for risers, dry fly fishing can be good here when its on and we have been seeing some caddis and baetis mid day.

 We love seeing and hearing about your outings as well.
 Send any fishing photos or stories you want to share over to email@example.com and we'll throw 'em up in the reports.